 It is really important to find a suitable child EMDR therapist who has been specially trained to work with children who can build a good therapeutic relationship with both you and your child.
-Please ensure that the therapist has attended an accredited training in EMDR (as recognised by the UK & Ireland EMDR Association) and has also completed further accredited training to use EMDR with children and adolescents.
+Please ensure the therapist you choose has undertaken EMDR Europe authorised training to use EMDR with children and adolescent.

 Many NHS services within the UK, Ireland, Scotland and Wales offer EMDR within CAMHS teams for children and adolescents.
 There are also private or independent EMDR therapists or practitioners throughout the United Kingdom and Ireland and the EMDR Association website can help you to locate suitable accredited therapists in your area.